robotics-upo/siar_navigation/README.md

 # siar_navigation
 Compilation of packages for navigation in sewers with the SIAR platform

+This package allows you to implement a navigation system based in a controller, costmap and a planner.
+The controller is made to avoid positive and negative obstacles and, the costmap to evaluate in a cost function the positive and negative obstacles, values that are used in the planner to find the safe path.
+The planner that can be used are: RRT, bi-RRT, t-RRT and t-bi-RRT.

+For the EMCR (European Conference on Mobile Robots) 2019 the planner was testing in the siar_simulator, and previously in a synthetic map, where the planner with the best performance was t-RRT.

 # Compilation and execution package in simulation